StackVista/stackstate-docs/configure/topology/event-handlers.md

 You can add logging statements to an event handler function for debug purposes, for example, with `log.info("message")`.
 Logs will appear in `stackstate.log`.
 Read how to [enable logging for functions](../logging/enable-logging.md).

-## Async functions \(default\)
+## Asynchronous execution \(default\)

-With Async set to **On**, the event handler function will be run as async.
+When execution is set to **Asynchronous**, the event handler function will run as an asynchronous function.

-An async event handler function has access to the [StackState script APIs](../../develop/reference/scripting/script-apis/).
+An asynchronous event handler function also has access to the [StackState script APIs](../../develop/reference/scripting/script-apis/).
 This allows the function to make an HTTP request with a custom header using the [HTTP script API](../../develop/reference/scripting/script-apis/http.md) and gives access to the whole topology/telemetry.

-The **Slack** event handler function shipped with StackState will run as an async function.
+The **Slack** event handler function shipped with StackState will run as an asynchronous function.
 This allows the event notifications sent to Slack to include extensive details about the event that triggered it, such as links to relevant data and a possible root cause.
-You could also use the Http script API to send an SMS or webhook post.
+You could also use the HTTP script API to send an SMS or webhook post.

-### Properties for async functions
+### Properties for asynchronous functions

-The properties described below can be retrieved from the default parameters in an async event handler function.
+The properties described below can be retrieved from the default parameters in an event handler function with asynchroinous execution.

 **View** properties return details of the view the event handler is in.
 Note that parameter name `view` or `scope` can be used, or an alias.